-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the annual meeting of shareholders (the "Meeting") of Sprott Inc. (the "Corporation") will be held at 12:00 p.m.
-(Toronto time) on Friday, May 7, 2021 for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual and special meeting of shareholders (the "Meeting") of Sprott Inc. (the "Corporation") will be held at 12:00 p.m.
+(Toronto time) on Friday, May 6, 2022 for the following purposes:

-- 1. to receive the audited consolidated financial statements of the Corporation for the financial year ended December 31, 2020 together with the auditors' report thereon (the "2020 Financial Statements"); - 2. to elect the directors for the ensuing year to hold office until the close of the next annual meeting of shareholders of the Corporation; - 3. to re-appoint KPMG LLP as auditors of the Corporation and to authorize the board of directors of the Corporation (the "Board") to fix their remuneration and terms of engagement; and - 4. to transact such other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.
+- 1. to receive the audited consolidated financial statements of the Corporation for the financial year ended December 31, 2021 together with the auditors' report thereon (the "2021 Financial Statements"); - 2. to elect the directors for the ensuing year to hold office until the close of the next annual and special meeting of shareholders of the Corporation; - 3. to re-appoint KPMG LLP as auditors of the Corporation and to authorize the board of directors of the Corporation (the "Board") to fix their remuneration and terms of engagement; - 4. to ratify, confirm and approve an amendment to By-Law No. 1 of the Corporation, as more particularly described in the management information circular (the "Circular"); and - 5. to transact such other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.

-Again this year as a result of the public health impact of COVID-19 and to mitigate risks to the health and safety of our community, shareholders, employees and other stakeholders, we will hold the Meeting in a virtual only format, which will be conducted via live audio webcast online at http://web.lumiagm.com/293801409 (password: sprott2021).
-At this website, shareholders will be able to hear the Meeting live, submit questions and vote their shares while the Meeting is being held.
+This year, as a result of the public health impact of COVID-19 and to mitigate risks to the health and safety of our community, shareholders, employees and other stakeholders, we will again hold the Meeting in a virtual-only format, which will be conducted via live audio webcast.
 We hope that hosting a virtual meeting helps enable greater participation by our shareholders by allowing shareholders that might not otherwise be able to travel to a physical meeting to attend online and minimizes the health risk that may be associated with large gatherings.

-Registered shareholders and duly appointed proxyholders will be able to attend, submit questions and vote at the Meeting online at http://web.lumiagm.com/293801409 (password: sprott2021).
-Non-registered (beneficial) shareholders who have not duly appointed themselves as proxyholder will be able to attend the Meeting, but will not be able to vote at the Meeting.
+Registered shareholders and duly appointed proxyholders will be able to attend, submit questions and vote their shares at the Meeting online at https://web.lumiagm.com/221250484 (password: sprott2022).
+Non-registered (beneficial) shareholders who have not duly appointed themselves as proxyholder will be able to attend the Meeting, but will not be able to vote or submit questions at the Meeting.
 Please refer to the voting instructions provided in the "Voting of Shares" section of the Circular.

 Particulars of the foregoing matters are set forth in the Circular.
 For the Meeting, the Corporation has elected to use the notice-and-access provisions under National Instrument 51-102 - Continuous Disclosure Obligations and National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer (collectively, the "Notice-and-Access Provisions") to reduce its mailing costs and volume of paper with respect to the materials distributed for the purpose of the Meeting.
-The Notice-and-Access Provisions are a set of rules that permit the Corporation to post the Meeting materials, 2020 Financial Statements and accompanying management's discussion and analysis ("MD&A") online rather than making a traditional physical delivery of such materials.
+The Notice-and-Access Provisions are a set of rules that permit the Corporation to post the Meeting materials, 2021 Financial Statements and accompanying management's discussion and analysis ("MD&A") online rather than making a traditional physical delivery of such materials.
 Shareholders will still receive a form of proxy or voting instruction form, as the case may be, and a financial statement request form.
 The Corporation will not use procedures known as "stratification" in relation to the use of the Notice-and-Access Provisions.